vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Soft Voting Classifiers.md

 An extension of [[Majority Voting Classifiers]], but where instead of computing the hard majority, we compute the soft majority, based on the output probabilities of a decision tree to a given class.

-For each model $f_i$, rather than outputting the raw label as a prediction, it would output the probability of a label $Y$ belonging to a sample $X$.
+For each model $f_i$, rather than outputting the raw label as a prediction, it would output the probability of a sample $X$ belonging to a label $Y$.

 This probability would then be used to compute an average probability of a given $X$ belong to $Y$, for all classes in $Y$ using a weight $w_i$ which is typically the same across all predictions as $\frac{1}{n}$ where $n$ is the total number of models.